Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-Mailchimp for WordPress does one job perfectly — connecting WordPress to Mailchimp.
-The free version covers most use cases, making premium genuinely optional rather than essential.
+This WordPress email marketing plugin does one job well — connecting WordPress to Mailchimp.
+The free version covers most use cases, making the premium genuinely optional rather than essential.

-7. MailerLite — best for creating WordPress forms
+7. MailerLite — best for creating WordPress signup forms

 WordPress user rating: 3/5

-MailerLite’s WordPress plugin connects WordPress forms to your MailerLite account — nothing more, nothing less.
-Your email campaigns, subscriber management, and automations live inside MailerLite’s dashboard.
+MailerLite’s WordPress plugin connects WordPress signup forms to your MailerLite account.
+Your email campaigns, subscriber management, and automations all live inside MailerLite’s dashboard.
+The plugin handles form display and subscriber sync.

 Why choose it?

-MailerLite suits you if you want email marketing separate from WordPress complexity.
+This WordPress email marketing plugin suits you if you want email marketing to be separate from WordPress complexity.
 You prefer MailerLite’s modern interface for campaigns but need an easy way to collect WordPress visitors as subscribers.

 Features

 Pre-built webforms from your MailerLite account import with one click, maintaining the design and settings you configured there.
-The Gutenberg block editor support means forms work seamlessly in modern WordPress layouts.
+The Gutenberg block editor support means forms work in modern WordPress layouts without additional setup.

 Pros